notofonts/noto-docs/src/website/contribute.md

 ### On what basis does Noto include glyphs?

 The Noto project provides default glyphs for scripts as defined in the Unicode Standard.
-The Noto fonts have glyph designs that are suitable for the widest audience.
+Noto fonts have glyph designs that are suitable for the widest audience.

 Noto currently has at least one font style for all basic characters of the Unicode Standard version 12, released in 2019.
 For Chinese, Japanese and Korean (CJK) languages, Noto has characters included in the Basic Multilingual Plane (BMP) of the Unicode Standard.
 More than 25 scripts have both Sans and Serif families and many have multiple weights and widths.

-If some languages or writing conventions prefer an alternate shape, the Noto fonts may provide the shape as a localized form (the OpenType locl feature) or stylistic alternate (salt, ssXX).
+If some languages or writing conventions prefer an alternate shape, Noto fonts may provide the shape as a localized form (the OpenType locl feature) or stylistic alternate (salt, ssXX).
 Ligatures that are widely accepted are includes as standard ligatures (liga feature).
 Noto fonts may also provide discretionary ligatures (dlig) for more specialized use.

 The Noto team reserves the right to make the specific choices.
 If you are unhappy with a particular choice, you may create and distribute a modified variant of the the font according to the Open Font License.